-Included in the Council's Balance Sheet at 31 March 2011 is an estimated pensions liability of £243.5m comprising the Council's estimated liability of £238.1m and 2010 Rotherham's estimated pension liability of £5.4m.
+Included in the Council's Balance Sheet at 31 March 2012 is an estimated pensions liability of £290.7m.
 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used to determine pension fund liabilities, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates, indexation of pensions and expected returns on pension fund assets.
-Changes to these assumptions can have a material effect as illustrated by the fact the Council's estimated liability fell by £52.9m in 2010/11 as a result of the government's announcement that public sector pensions
+Changes to these assumptions can have a material effect as illustrated by the fact the Council's estimated liability fell by £52.9m in 2010/11 as a result of the government's announcement that public sector pensions would be uprated at CPI rather than RPI with effect from 1 April 2011.
+A firm of consulting actuaries is engaged by South Yorkshire Pensions Authority to provide expert advice about the best assumptions to be applied based on information available each year end.